-Gender pay gaps can be understood as reflecting differences in human capital between men and women, as well as differential treatment.52 Over time, much of the difference in human capital (such as education) has been eliminated, 53 yet discrimination persists.
-Gender discrimination in the workforce is linked to practices such as workplace culture, hiring, promotion and access to training, 54 which can impact human capital accumulation.
+Gender pay gaps can be understood as reflecting differences in human capital between men and women, as well as differential treatment.
+Over time, much of the difference in human capital (such as education) has been eliminated, yet discrimination persists.
+Gender discrimination in the workforce is linked to practices such as workplace culture, hiring, promotion and access to training, which can impact human capital accumulation.
 Gender discrimination can be systemic or overt.

-A 2008 Senate Committee Report on the effectiveness of the Sex Discrimination Act 1984 found that the Act had an impact on the most overt forms of sex discrimination but had less impact on systemic
+A 2008 Senate Committee Report on the effectiveness of the Sex Discrimination Act 1984 found that the Act had an impact on the most overt forms of sex discrimination but had less impact on systemic discrimination.
+This is supported by a 2016 study conducted by Glassdoor based on wage data

-52 Goldin, C., 2014, 'A Grand Gender Convergence: Its Last Chapter', American Economic Review, 104(4), pp. 1091-1119.
-53 Ibid.
+&lt;sup>52 Goldin, C., 2014, 'A Grand Gender Convergence: Its Last Chapter', American Economic Review, 104(4), pp. 1091-1119.
+Ibid.

-54 Chang, J., Connell, J., Burgess, J., and Travaglione, A., 2014, 'Gender Wage Gaps in Australian Workplaces: Are Policy Responses Working?', Equality, Diversity and Inclusion, 33(8), pp. 764-775.
+&lt;sup>54 Chang, J., Connell, J., Burgess, J., and Travaglione, A., 2014, 'Gender Wage Gaps in Australian Workplaces: Are Policy Responses Working?', Equality, Diversity and Inclusion, 33(8), pp. 764-775.